Perrya is a major car enthusiast and loves sharing his extensive vehicular knowledge with his readers.

 - The car is barely moving or stopped, but the engine is at 2000+RPM for 30 seconds.

 The EPS triggers are extremes.
-The last two will trigger the EPS light to go on but this normal and will go out.
+The last two will trigger the EPS light to go on, but this is normal and will go out.

 If you do lose all power steering during driving, stay calm.
 Try not to turn.
 Pull over to a safe spot and turn off the engine.
 Wait at least one minute.
 The system should reset but may come on again until the issue is dealt with.
 Try to remember if the light came on while turning, while you were at a certain speed, etc. The Honda dealer will want to know.